General Atomics MQ-9 Reaper: U.S. Air Force

 On 25 April 2024, Houthi rebels shot down a US MQ-9 over the Saada Governorate in Yemen.
 The US Air Force acknowledged that an MQ-9 crashed in Yemen, and that an investigation was underway.

 During the Gaza war, at least six US MQ-9 Reapers were flown over the Gaza Strip to assist Israel with reconnaissance efforts.

 On 24 May 2024, the Houthi group claimed to have shot down a U.S. MQ-9 over Sanaa.
 On 29 May 2024, an American MQ-9 crashed in Yemen.

 On 4 August 2024, an American MQ-9 was reportedly shot down in Yemen by the Houthis.

 On 10 and 16 September 2024, two American MQ-9A Reaper drones were shot down over Yemen by Houthi rebels, the latter in Dhamar province.
 Both losses were confirmed by the US military.

 On 8 November 2024, the Houthis claimed to have downed an American MQ-9 Reaper in Yemen's al-Jawf province, an incident being investigated by the US military.

-On 28 December 2024, Yemen's Houthi group claimed that it had shot down a U.S. MQ-9 while carrying out hostile missions in the skies of Al Bayda Governorate.
+On 28 December 2024, Yemen's Houthis claimed that it had shot down a U.S. MQ-9 while carrying out hostile missions in the skies of Al Bayda Governorate.

 On 4 March 2025, the Houthis said they had shot down a Reaper drone over Hodeidah, claiming it to be their 15th MQ-9 downing since the start of the Gaza war in 2023.
 The US Air Force acknowledged it had lost contact with a drone.
 On 19 April 2025, Fox News reported a fifth MQ-9 shot down over Yemen since U.S. Central Command began daily airstrikes on the Houthis on 15 March.
 On April 25, 2025, CNN reported since the launch of the major military campaign in March 2025 by the US targeting the Houthi rebel group in Yemen, the group had successfully shot down at least seven MQ-9s.

+During the 2026 Iran–United States conflict, several media outlets reported losses of MQ-9 Reaper unmanned aerial vehicles operated by the United States.
+According to reporting by ABC News, citing U.S. officials, more than a dozen MQ-9 Reaper drones, each valued at approximately $16 million, were lost during operations related to the conflict.
+The report stated that some of the drones were shot down by Iranian missiles, while others were destroyed on the ground during attacks.